I’m Max Rashbrooke, and I write about economic inequality and democratic renewal. I’m also a journalist, public speaker and reviewer.

 Public speaking and hosting

-I am a frequent public speaker on a range of topics, recent appearances including a 2019 series of talks on taxing wealth with Lisa Marriott.
+I am a frequent public speaker on a range of topics, my recent appearances including a presentation to the government’s Covid-19 Epidemic Response Committee.
 I am also available to host panel sessions and debates.
 Recent engagements include chairing a panel at the launch of Sylvia Nissen’s BWB Text Student Political Action in New Zealand.
 I am also a regular commentator on inequality and government reform in domestic and international media.

 Declaration of interests